louiskhenghao/formzk/libs/core/README.md

 # Quick Implementation

 For those who prefer to use Material-UI, we've created a companion package called `@formzk/mui`.
-This package provides pre-configured Material-UI components that seamlessly integrate with `@formzk/core`, making it quick and easy to implement forms with a consistent, beautiful design.
-Please check the [@formzk/mui](https://github.com/louiskhenghao/formzk/tree/main/libs/mui#readme) documentation for more details on how to get started
+This package provides pre-configured Material-UI components that seamlessly integrate with `@formzk/core`, making it quick and easy to implement forms with consistency.
+Do checkout the [@formzk/mui](https://github.com/louiskhenghao/formzk/tree/main/libs/mui#readme) documentation for more details on how to get started

 ---